In This Article

 I apply it generously around my nose, on the inner parts of my cheeks, forehead area between my brows, and chin.
-The wand makes it super easy to swipe on wherever, and then you just blend the formula in with your fingers.
-The final effect is like if you used Snapchat's blurring filter IRL, as you can see in the photo above.
+The wand makes it super easy to swipe on wherever, and then you simply blend the formula in with your fingers.
+The final effect would be like using Snapchat's blurring filter IRL.

-The brand says to apply after your foundation, so you can see where you actually need more coverage.
+The brand says to apply after your foundation, to see where you need more coverage.
 It also suggests using one shade lighter than your skin tone for a brightening effect under the eyes.

 The Formula: Stretchy and satiny

 Ever since I’ve started using this concealer, I’ve tossed my tinted moisturizers and foundations to the wayside.
 As the temperatures in New York reach sauna status, my sweaty face wants less and less product piled onto it but also gets oilier and, thus, more annoying.
-What I love about this concealer is that I can use less of it than I would with a blurring foundation or tinted moisturizer, and because of its "stretch" ability, the final effect is more fresh-faced and natural, and less “I wore too much makeup and now resemble a melted wax figure.”
+I love this concealer because I can use less of it than I would with a blurring foundation or tinted moisturizer.
+Because of its "stretch" ability, the final effect is more fresh-faced and natural, and less “I wore too much makeup and now resemble a melted wax figure.”

 The Shades: A few different options

 Along with shades for brightening and concealing, you'll find a few made specifically for color correcting peppered in.
-In particular, the brand notes its shade Deep can be used to color correct with its red undertones, and Deep Tan has peach undertones.
-However, you won't find extensive options beyond those two shades, like a green shade for canceling out redness, or lavender to brighten skin.
+The brand notes its shade Deep can be used to color correct with its red undertones, and Deep Tan has peach undertones.
+However, you won't find extensive options beyond those two shades, like a green shade for canceling out redness or lavender to brighten skin.
 Most of the other 18 shades contain warm, cool, or neutral undertones like most traditional concealers.

 Application: Packaging could be better